drbr/cribbage/README.md

 ## How to use
 This is a self-contained web application written in JavaScript, using freely-available frameworks and libraries.
 Simply download the source, then open index.html in a browser.

+## Running tests
+The tests use the Mocha test runner, which runs in the browser.
+Simply open tests.html, and the tests will run.